GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

 ### Delete the resources

-> **NOTE:** Please keep in mind that `kubectl` guarantees support for Kubernetes server in +/- 1 versions.
-> It means that for instance if you have `kubectl` in version 1.10.&ast; and Kubernetes 1.8.&ast;,
-> you may experience incompatibility issues, like not removing the StatefulSets with
-> apiVersion of apps/v1beta2.
+> **NOTE:** We recommend to use a kubectl version that is the same as the version of your cluster.
+Using the same versions of kubectl and the cluster helps avoid unforeseen issues.

-If you still have the expanded manifest file used for the installation, you can use it to delete the resources.
+To delete the resources, use the expanded manifest file used for the installation.

-Run `kubectl` on expanded manifest file matching your installation:
+Run `kubectl` on the expanded manifest file:

 ```shell
 kubectl delete -f ${APP_INSTANCE_NAME}_manifest.yaml --namespace $NAMESPACE
 ```

-Otherwise, delete the resources by indication of types and a label:
+Otherwise, delete the resources using types and a label:

 ```shell
 kubectl delete deployment,statefulset,service,configmap,serviceaccount,clusterrole,clusterrolebinding,application,job \